rhodijn/helpers/README.md

 # helpers
-a handful of simple scripts to make your life easier
+a handful of simple scripts to make life easier